 Setting Aside Funds

-Keeping this cycle up will prevent you from having to ever borrow for a car again.
+Keeping this cycle up will prevent you from ever having to borrow a car again.
 It does take some planning, so even if you don’t think you’ll need another vehicle for a while, it’s a good idea to start saving up now.
 If you can, try to save some extra money along the way.
 That will help cover repairs on your current without dipping into the funds for the next one.